gogbuehi/primes-test/README.md

 than having the full table as a matrix, the raw data can just be an indexed list of the distinct factor multiples.
 The client-side app can handle retrieving the raw data and building the HTML.
 This would include only requesting a set of factors-multiples that can be reasonably displayed, to deal with payload issues.
+- Better organisation of routes and app overall.
+The interface parts of the app don't have a design pattern to them.